-Kaken’s drug discovery research focuses on such areas of strength as inflammation, immunity and allergies, in addition to its core competence of fungal infection disease.
-We invest substantial financial and human resources into such research activities with the aim of developing new drugs that are both effective and safe.
+KAKEN’s drug discovery research focuses on such areas of strength as inflammation, immunity, allergies and pain relief in addition to its core competence of fungal infection disease.
+KAKEN invest substantial financial and human resources into such research activities with the aim of developing new drugs that are both effective and safe.
 To create new drugs that can compete in the world market, we maintain an active program of drug discovery research, spearheaded by outstanding research professionals and techniques refined over many years of experience in pharmaceutical development.

-In 2006, Kaken concluded a licensing agreement with Dow Pharmaceutical Sciences, Inc. (DPS), of the United States, for the development and marketing of KP-103 products in Europe and the Americas.
-After the acquisition of DPS in 2009 by Valeant Pharmaceuticals International, Inc., of Canada, Valeant has continued the joint development activities with Kaken.
-In two multinational pivotal studies (Phase III) in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug (US development code: IDP-108) was found to be statistically superior to a placebo for all primary and secondary endpoints.
-The efficacy of this drug is competitive when compared to that of existing oral medications, and it has thus demonstrated its efficacy as a topical agent with fewer side effects.
+In 2006, KAKEN concluded a licensing agreement with U.S. company Dow Pharmaceutical Sciences, Inc. (DPS), granting it the development and marketing rights for Clenafin in Europe and the Americas.
+After Canadian company Valeant Pharmaceuticals International, Inc., acquired DPS in 2009, it has continued to conduct joint clinical development activities with KAKEN.
+In two multinational pivotal studies (phase III) in patients with mild to moderate onychomycosis of the toenails, this topical investigational drug was found to be clinically and statistically superior to a vehicle for all primary and secondary endpoints.
+The efficacy of this drug is also competitive when compared to that of existing oral medications, and it has demonstrated its efficacy as a topical agent with fewer side effects.

-We will continue our efforts with overseas partners to acquire approval of this drug as a treatment for onychomycosis in the global market.
+KAKEN will continue to work with overseas partners to get approval for this drug’s use as a treatment for onychomycosis in the global market.